The Pitch Page

 Fee: $1000 (with mixing bonus: $1150)

-pitch: Pitch your story (brief - 2 paragraphs) by email to Michele Siegel, email@example.com and cc David Krasnow (firstname.lastname@example.org).
+pitch: Pitch your story (two paragraphs is ideal) by email to David Krasnow, email@example.com.
 We prefer not to "pre-screen" ideas by phone or email before you pitch.
 The subject line of your emails should start with "PITCH: ".
-It must include a one to two-paragraph summary of what the story would be, paying particular attention to key elements of your story (e.g., interviewees, actualities, location tape, scoring, etc), style of production, what a general listener in a large national audience will enjoy about the story, and your voice in the piece.
-You should also let us know how you found out about a story, and whether the subject has been covered elsewhere.
-We try to respond to every pitch as soon as we are able, but you are welcome to contact us to check on the status in a reasonable time frame.
-Please do not ask us to look at websites in your pitch, as they will not be part of most listeners' experience.
+It must include a one to two-paragraph summary of what the story would be, paying particular attention to key elements (interviewees, actualities, location tape, scoring, etc), what a general listener in a national audience will enjoy about the story, and your voice in the piece.
+You should also let us know how you found out about a story, why you care about it, and whether the subject has been covered elsewhere.
+We respond to pitches as soon as we are able, but encourage you to check on the status in about two weeks.
+If your pitch requires more urgent consideration, please flag that, but be aware that we are less likely to accept it.
+Please do not ask us to look at websites or other visuals in your pitch, as they will not be the primary entry point for your listeners.

 This American Life